cs161-staff/textbook/crypto/macs.md

 ## 8.2.
 MAC: Definition

 A MAC is a keyed checksum of the message that is sent along with the message.
 It takes in a fixed-length secret key and an arbitrary-length message, and outputs a fixed-length checksum.
-A secure MAC has the property that any change to the message will render the checksum invalid.
+A secure MAC has the property that any change to the message will render the checksum invalid: secure MACs are _existentially unforgeable_.

 Formally, the MAC on a message $$M$$ is a value $$F(K,M)$$ computed from $$K$$ and $$M$$; the value $$F(K,M)$$ is called the _tag_ for $$M$$ or the MAC of $$M$$.
 Typically, we might use a 128-bit key $$K$$ and 128-bit tags.